Why local AI exploded in 2026

 | Edge / desktop | Developer machine / DGX Spark / Mac Studio | Prototypes, small teams, R&D |

-The difference: in all three cases you own the data, and you control which model runs with which prompts and what’s logged.
+In all three cases you own the data, and you control which model runs with which prompts and what is logged.

 Qwen 3.6 — fresh release (April 2026)

 Alibaba shipped Qwen3.6-Max-Preview on April 20, 2026, followed by the open-weight Qwen3.6-27B on April 22.
-This is the family’s third major release this year alone - a tempo that signals where Chinese open-source AI development is racing.
+Third major release this year alone — a tempo that signals where Chinese open-source AI development is racing.

 What does Qwen 3.6 bring vs Qwen 3.5?